-Sizing an indexer can become a very complicated task, but here are three basic items to consider in estimating a size:
+Sizing a rotary index table can become a very complicated task, but here are three basic items to consider in estimating a size:

 page for each model.
 View our Catalog.

-require an index time o f 3.82s [see load table on 28 of product catalog]).
-If
+this would require an index time o f 3.82s [see load table on 28 of

-load]*[center of gravity radius]^2).
-Also, Motion’s internal TCC calculator can
+radius]^2).
+Also, Motion’s internal TCC calculator can help

-checked to not exceed bearing capabilities.
-Bearing capabilities can be
+must be checked to not exceed bearing capabilities.
+Bearing

 View more information in our Guide to Rotary Index Tables.